alealegg/CS4641/index.md

 ## Unsupervised Learning

-Data Cleaning:
+### Data Cleaning:

+To convert our images to usable data, we took the following steps:
-Removed any files that are not RGB JPEG images -> Left with 98% of files (4,373 images)​
+    * Removed any files that are not sqare, RGB, JPEG images

-Converted all images to matrices representing each pixel's RGB values using the skimage.io/PIL.Image module​

-Working on resizing: Making all images the same size by "padding" small images to match size of largest ones and currently evaluating best method to accomplish this (must also have algorithm "ignore" padding)
+    * Converted the remaining images grayscale and resized them to be the same number of pixels using the skimage module
+    * Created a dataframe where each column represented a pixel, each row represented an image, and each value represented that image's pixel's intensity

+Once we cleaned our data, we were ready to run unsupervised Machine Learning techniques.

-Machine Learning:
+### Machine Learning:
-Currently researching image segmentation using image segmentation using K-means clustering (similar examples with CT scans)